Acceptance and Commitment Therapy (ACT)

 - Acceptance: Allowing thoughts and feelings to arise without trying to change their form or frequency.

 - Mindfulness: Retain contact with the present moment.

 - Self understanding: Letting go of concrete and inflexible thoughts or ideas about oneself, and moving to understanding oneself within the context of situations.

-WHAT ARE THE ORIGINS OF ACCEPTANCE & COMMITMENT THERAPY?
+WHAT ARE THE ORIGINS OF ACCEPTANCE AND COMMITMENT THERAPY?

-Conceptualized by Steven C. Hayes in 1982, and first tested by Robert Zettle in the late 1980s, Acceptance and Commitment Therapy (ACT) is a behavioral approach based on Relational Frame Theory.
-This theory, while complex, suggests that when attempting to change a behavior (substance use in this case), it is important to understand how individuals form relationships between their inner experience (e.g., thoughts) and this behavior, in order to help alter those relationships.
-Some consider ACT part of the Third Wave of behavioral therapy (also see mindfulness-based relapse prevention), after the first wave, traditional behaviorism, and the second wave, cognitive behavioral therapy.
+Conceptualized by Steven C. Hayes in 1982, and first tested by Robert Zettle in the late 1980s, ACT is a behavioral approach based on Relational Frame Theory.
+This theory, while complex, suggests that when attempting to change a behavior (substance use in this case), it is important to understand how individuals form relationships between their inner experience (e.g., thoughts) and this behavior in order to help alter those relationships.
+Some consider ACT part of the Third Wave of behavioral therapy (also see: Mindfulness-Based Relapse Prevention), after the first wave (traditional Behaviorism) and the second wave (Cognitive Behavioral Therapy).
 Hayes and colleagues began testing ACT as a treatment specifically for individuals with substance use disorder in the 2000s.
-As mentioned in “What happens in it?” section above, much of this work focuses on reducing painful feelings thought to lead to substance use, such as shame (see work by Jason Luoma), rather than the substance use itself.
+As mentioned in the “What Happens in Acceptance and Commitment Therapy?” section above, much of this work focuses on reducing painful feelings thought to lead to substance use, such as shame (see: work by Jason Luoma), rather than the substance use itself.